Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Related Work

-\citet{manderson2023translating} adopt a two-stage global optimization process that incorporates multi-objective Bayesian optimization, while our approach aligns more with the methods proposed by \citet{da2019prior} and \citet{hartmann2020flexible}, who employ stochastic gradient-based optimization.
-However, similarly to our approach, \citet{manderson2023translating} assume that an expert is queried about observable or model-derived quantities at various quantiles.
+Manderson \& Goudie\supercite{manderson2023translating} adopt a two-stage global optimization process that incorporates multi-objective Bayesian optimization, while our approach aligns more with the methods proposed by da Silva et al.\supercite{da2019prior} and Hartmann et al.\supercite{hartmann2020flexible}, who employ stochastic gradient-based optimization.
+However, similarly to our approach, Manderson \& Goudie\supercite{manderson2023translating} assume that an expert is queried about observable or model-derived quantities at various quantiles.
 Their method then uses these elicited statistics to fit a parametric distribution whose cumulative density function becomes the input to the discrepancy measure.
 In contrast, our method imposes no constraints on the domain of the discrepancy measure; quantiles, histograms, or moments can all serve as inputs.

-The utilization of quantile-based elicitation can also be found in \citet{hartmann2020flexible}, where the authors directly model the probability of the outcome data using a Dirichlet process.
-However, the work by \citet{da2019prior} is most closely related to our method, as the authors propose a generic methodology that in principal supports an arbitrary choice of target quantities based on the prior predictive distribution and discrepancy measures.
+The utilization of quantile-based elicitation can also be found in Hartmann et al.\supercite{hartmann2020flexible}, where the authors directly model the probability of the outcome data using a Dirichlet process.
+However, the work by da Silva et al.\supercite{da2019prior} is most closely related to our method, as the authors propose a generic methodology that in principal supports an arbitrary choice of target quantities based on the prior predictive distribution and discrepancy measures.
 They illustrate this by selecting the expected mean and variance as inputs for a discrepancy measure that simultaneously optimizes both.
 However, it is not apparent how the method can be readily applied to arbitrary target quantities without the need for considerable customization.
 In contrast, due to the generality of the MMD criterion, our method is broadly applicable to various target quantities without the need for extensive customization.
 Furthermore, it differs from previous methods by allowing the elicited information to refer to both parameters \emph{and} observables or other model-derived quantities.
 This flexibility is achieved by treating the model-implied target quantities in their most general form as a function of the model parameters.